harshsrivastava05/Coursera-clone/README.md

 3. react.js
 4. node.js

-libraries used in react are:-
+libraries used in react are :-

 1.react-router-dom
 2.recoil
 3.axios